Humana (NYSE:HUM) Now Covered by Analysts at Cantor Fitzgerald

 Cantor Fitzgerald assumed coverage on shares of Humana (NYSE:HUM – Get Rating) in a report issued on Thursday morning, The Fly reports.
 The firm issued an overweight rating and a $597.00 price target on the insurance provider’s stock.

 Several other analysts have also recently commented on the company.
-JPMorgan Chase & Co. reduced their target price on Humana from $630.00 to $625.00 and set an overweight rating on the stock in a report on Friday, January 6th.
-StockNews.com upgraded Humana from a buy rating to a strong-buy rating in a report on Wednesday, April 12th.
-UBS Group cut their price target on Humana from $645.00 to $620.00 and set a buy rating on the stock in a report on Thursday, February 2nd.
-Truist Financial increased their price target on Humana from $560.00 to $590.00 and gave the stock a hold rating in a report on Thursday, April 13th.
-Finally, Deutsche Bank Aktiengesellschaft cut their price target on Humana from $575.00 to $562.00 and set a buy rating on the stock in a report on Tuesday, February 28th.
+Credit Suisse Group reduced their target price on Humana from $635.00 to $575.00 and set an outperform rating on the stock in a report on Monday, February 6th.
+JPMorgan Chase & Co. cut their price target on Humana from $630.00 to $625.00 and set an overweight rating on the stock in a report on Friday, January 6th.
+Deutsche Bank Aktiengesellschaft cut their price target on Humana from $575.00 to $562.00 and set a buy rating on the stock in a report on Tuesday, February 28th.
+TheStreet upgraded Humana from a c+ rating to a b- rating in a report on Thursday, April 13th.
+Finally, UBS Group cut their price target on Humana from $645.00 to $620.00 and set a buy rating on the stock in a report on Thursday, February 2nd.
 Two investment analysts have rated the stock with a hold rating, fifteen have assigned a buy rating and one has given a strong buy rating to the stock.
 According to MarketBeat, Humana has an average rating of Moderate Buy and a consensus target price of $596.89.

 Humana Stock Performance